-11. Conservation zones: Establish a category of biosecurity zone for high value conservation areas with high biosecurity risks known as 'conservation biosecurity zones', as the basis for implementing biosecurity measures, plans and monitoring.
-The zones should be declared by the Secretary of the Environment Department on advice by the Threatened Species Scientific Committee or other scientific committee, and biosecurity arrangements negotiated in bilateral agreements between governments and/or private property managers.
+11. Conservation zones: Establish a category of biosecurity zone for high value conservation areas with high biosecurity risks known as 'conservation biosecurity zones' as the basis for implementing biosecurity measures, plans and monitoring.
+The zones should be declared by the Secretary of the Department of Environment on advice from the Threatened Species Scientific Committee or other scientific committee, and biosecurity arrangements negotiated in bilateral agreements between governments and/or private property managers.